-Having regard to the capitalization rate, the Respondent provides sales summary reports from Realnet and/or Alberta Data Search for each of the eight properties as well as land titles documentation and corporate search returns.
-In a few cases, portions of an Assessment Request For Information (ARFI) return is provided.
+The Respondent provides sales summary reports from Realnet and/or Alberta Data Search for each of the eight properties in its study as well as land titles documentation and corporate search returns.
+In a few cases, a portion of an Assessment Request For Information (ARFI) return is provided.
 In some cases, copies of disclosure documents filed by Altus Group as part of assessment complaints against those properties are provided along with the argument that Altus had asked for certain rates during their handling of complaints but were applying different rates in analyzing those same properties for capitalization rate derivation.